Fabrics: Use Deadstock Fabric Sustainably with maake

 Our Extra Gift to You!

-When you order, you will also receive a certificate from our 'maakeLess Waste Initiative’ that you can share with all your friends and followers.
+When you order an upcycling bag, you will also receive a certificate from our 'maakeLess Waste Initiative’ that you can share so your friends and followers can view it.

 The best fashion fabrics choices in the UK: we choose the best dress fabric